Questions and Answers about Giftedness and Gifted and Talented Education

 Where can I get more information about gifted and talented education, students, programs, etc.?

 Your child’s school principal can answer questions about local programs and procedures.
 Each school system in Maryland has a central office staff person who coordinates gifted and talented education.
 Contacts can be found on the GT Discover page Local Contact Information.
-The opens in a new windowNational Association for Gifted Children (NAGC) website is an excellent resource.
-The opens in a new windowHoagies’ Gifted Education Page also has resources for parents and activities for students.
+National Association for Gifted Children (NAGC) is an excellent resource.
+Hoagies’ Gifted Education also has resources for parents and activities for students.

 Where can I find information on standards/frameworks for various subjects?

-Maryland Content Standards can be found on the following page: opens in a new windowMaryland College and Career-Ready Standards.
+Maryland Content Standards can be found on the following page: MSDE – Division of Curriculum, Instructional Improvement and Professional Learning.